 Includes customs regulations and contact information for this country's customs office.

 In July 2018, El Salvador’s Legislative Assembly approved the country’s incorporation into the Customs Union established by Guatemala and Honduras in June 2017.
-El Salvador is moving into the operational phase, which includes working to harmonize regulations and procedures, integrate border posts, establish interconnectivity between automated systems, and train customs officials on the new procedures.
-Although technical-level working groups continue to meet, the Bukele administration announced in January 2020 that it would prioritize bilateral trade facilitation with Guatemala.
-During implementation, El Salvador is expected to periodically revise its customs rules and procedures.
+El Salvador began moving into the operational phase, which included working to harmonize regulations and procedures, integrate border posts, establish interconnectivity between automated systems, and train customs officials on the new procedures.
+Although technical level working groups continue to meet, the Bukele administration announced in January 2020 that it would prioritize bilateral trade facilitation with Guatemala and custom union implementation has not advanced since this announcement.

 El Salvador has an Electronic Payment System (P@GOES-DGA) which allows companies to make online payments of import tariffs and related taxes of a Merchandise Declaration.
 The system is available 24/7, representing a reduction in time, and costs to the private sector.